azimuth-cloud/azimuth-config/docs/configuration/08-zenith.md

 azimuth_apps_enabled: no
 ```

-The only piece of configuration that is required for Zenith is a secret key that is used
+For all deployments, Zenith requires a secret key to be configured.
+This is used to sign and
-to sign and verify the single-use tokens issued by the registrar (see the Zenith architecture
+verify the single-use tokens issued by the registrar (see the Zenith architecture document
-document for details):
+for details):

 ```yaml  title="environments/my-site/inventory/group_vars/all/secrets.yml"
 zenith_registrar_subdomain_token_signing_key: "<some secret key>"